dfinity/portal/docs/developer-docs/integrations/sns/deployment/get-sns-production.md

-# Initializing an SNS launch in production
+# Getting an SNS in production
-This describes the detailed steps for initializing an SNS launch.
+This describes the detailed steps for getting an SNS on the Internet Computer.

 :::caution